Bioconductor/bioconductor.org/README.md

         docker stop <container_id / container_name>

-    You can also remove the container by running
+7. If you wish to completely remove the container from your docker once you stopped it, you can run

-        docker kill <container_id / container_name>
+        docker rm <container_id / container_name>

-7. Once you have reviewed your changes, make a new branch and send a pull request to the `devel` branch.
+8. Once you have reviewed your changes, make a new branch and send a pull request to the `devel` branch.
 The pull request should be made from your `my_changes` branch to the [devel branch on GitHub][].